tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 ## Domain

+As example base domain for your deployment we use `domain.tld` in this document.

 A list of all subdomains can be found in `helmfile/environments/default/global.yaml.gotmpl`.

 All subdomains can be customized.
 For example, _Nextcloud_ can be changed to `files.domain.tld` in `dev` environment: